c3esperanto/kurseto/README.md

-# Esperanto course at 35c3
+# Esperanto course at CCCamp2019

-Small Esperanto course held at the 35th chaos communication congeress
+Small Esperanto course held at the 35th chaos communication congeress and later on CCCamp2019

 ![](qr-code.svg)